sigstore/sigstore-python/README.md

                         Write a single certificate to the given file;
-                        conflicts with --output and does not work with multiple input files (default: None) --force               Overwrite preexisting signature and certificate
+                        conflicts with --output and does not work with multiple input files (default: None) --overwrite           Overwrite preexisting signature and certificate
                         outputs, if present (default: False)

 Sigstore instance options: